jenden/intro-to-git/README.md

 Then you should find a partner, clone your partner's repository and make an improvement like adding growth rate lines, filters for country, hover tools, etc. Once the changes are working locally, you will submit a pull request for your partner which explains the changes.
 We'll go through how to review the changes and merge them into your repository.

-At the end we'll try to save a bit of time to through some useful next steps and answer questions.
+I'll try to save a bit of time to through some useful next steps and answer questions.
 You can follow along with the [instructions](INSTRUCTIONS.md) or catch up if you missed something.

 <br/><br/>
 ## Recommended Resources